Vic Fedeli: Mayor of North Bay

-In 2003, Fedeli ran for mayor of North Bay, and was elected with 75% of the vote.
+Fedeli ran for mayor of North Bay in the 2003 mayoral election, and was elected with 75% of the vote.
 In office, he focused on fiscal prudence that led him into frequent conflict with Liberal MPP Monique Smith.
 Fedeli and Smith sparred over the level of funding the city received from the Province of Ontario, specifically its share of the Ontario Municipal Partnership Fund.

 To raise revenues and increase residential development in the city, Fedeli undertook the sale of surplus publicly owned lands.
 This led to 115 parcels of property being sold, bringing in about $8 million, and greater housing construction, including the gentrification of many areas of the city.

 In the 2006 mayoral election, Fedeli was challenged by Stan Lawlor.
 Despite Lawlor's high profile as a former mayor and candidate for the Liberal Party of Ontario, Fedeli was re-elected with more than two-thirds of the vote.

 In 2009, Fedeli successfully launched an effort to win an exemption for Canadian businesses from the Buy American provision of the American Recovery and Reinvestment Act of 2009.
 He championed a mayor-to-mayor campaign, calling U.S. mayors of cities exporting to his hometown.

 Fedeli's time as mayor was also marked by investments in social housing, the only municipality to do so, and the development of a methane-powered generation facility at the municipal landfill, also unique among communities the size of North Bay.
 Total building starts hit a record of $92 million in 2009, compared with a 10-year average of $35 million before Fedeli was mayor.
 Before the end of Fedeli's term, the city's credit rating with Moody had jumped five levels to AA1, their highest possible rating.

 On February 1, 2010, Fedeli announced he would not seek a third term as mayor in the October municipal election, keeping his promise from his first campaign in 2003 that he would only serve two terms.
 Fedeli stated "his work was done; his Council had restored hope and restored solvency."